json-schema-org/json-schema-org.github.io/index.md

 Office Hours are every first Tuesday of the month at 15:00 UTC, and by appointment.

-Open Community Working Meetings are every First and Third Friday of the month at 12:00 PT.
+Open Community Working Meetings are every First and Third Monday of the month at 14:00 PT.

 ## Need more?